If you have silver flatware hidden in a drawer somewhere that happens to be tarnished, this super simple trick will get it polished in no time!

 How to Polish Tarnished Silver Flatware

-The only downside to using real silver flatware is how it can tarnish so quickly, and it can be very time consuming to polish by hand.
+The only downside with using real silver flatware is how it can tarnish so quickly, and it can be very time consuming to polish by hand.
 However, I have a simple solution that will polish silver in no time.

 My mom shared this mixture with me when I bought my first set of silver at a yard sale.
 I have no idea where it originated, but it’s a brilliant idea.